WilkThomas/Softwater-Development/docs/problem.md

 ### 2. General Description of Product
 ##### 2.1 Context of Product
 The system will utilize a Java application for generating a Graphic User Interface (GUI) and interfacing with the database management system.
 Swing is an API for Java that allows the creation of windows which contain GUI elements the user can interface with.
 Interfacing with the GUI will allow the app to write queries based on the user’s selected parameters and return the requested data.
 MySQL and R are being considered for database management.
 MySQL is a dedicated database tool while R is a general data manipulation tool.
 The decision to use one or the other would be determined by either’s ability to interface with the USGS database and our Java app.
 ##### 2.2 Product Functions
 The graphical user interface will be able to:
-	-Select data from a specific basin (geographical area) -Organize data based on time period
+- Select data from a specific basin (geographical area)
+- Organize data based on time period
-	-Produce specific parameters such as:
+- Produce specific parameters such as:
-		-Ion concentrations (e.g. Ca, Na, Cl SO4)
+  - Ion concentrations (e.g. Ca, Na, Cl SO4)
-		-TDS
+  - TDS
-		-Water production
+  - Water production
-		-Oil production
+  - Oil production
-		-Gas production
+  - Gas production
-	-Export a table for selected data
+- Export a table for selected data
-	-Generate and export a figure for selected data -Generate and export a GIS map for selected data
+- Generate and export a figure for selected data
+- Generate and export a GIS map for selected data
 ##### 2.3 User Characteristics and Expectations
 Users would include geological researchers, ecologists, government regulators, enviromental protection agencies, enviromental researchers, and oil companies.
 Expectations of the users would include having the data delivered to them quickly, an easy to use GUI, fast query times, and percise data.